-The current expected credit loss reserve represents approximately 150 basis points of our aggregate loan commitments held at carrying value of approximately \$5.1 million which was bifurcated between (i) the current expected credit loss reserve (contra-asset) related to outstanding balances on loans held at carrying value of approximately \$5.1 million and (ii) a liability for unfunded commitments of \$0.1 million.
-The liability is based on the unfunded portion of loan commitments over the full contractual period over which we are exposed to credit risk through a current obligation to extend credit.
+- o Provision for current expected credit losses was \$380 thousand in the three months ended March 31, 2024, as compared to \$96 thousand in the three months ended March 31, 2023. - o Changes in portfolio risk composition resulting from principal paydowns and new fundings also contributed to the increase, with reserves on new 2024 originations representing a larger portion of the reserve than loans originated as of March 31, 2023.
+As of March 31, 2024 approximately 59.5% of our loans carry a risk rating of "1" or 2". - The current expected credit loss reserve represents approximately 140 basis points of our aggregate loan commitments held at carrying value of approximately \$5.4 million as of March 31, 2024, The liability is based on the unfunded portion of loan commitments over the full contractual period over which we are exposed to credit risk through a current obligation to extend credit.
 Management considered the likelihood that funding will occur, and if funded, the expected credit loss on the funded portion.
 We continuously evaluate the credit quality of each loan by assessing the risk factors of each loan.